 - 1.1 The Financial Regulations and Financial Procedures of the County Council are intended to help the County Council exercise its statutory financial responsibilities, safeguard its finances and assets, and ensure the proper record keeping and reporting of its financial accounts.
-The Financial Regulations form part of the Council's Constitution while the Financial Procedures are held outside of the Consitution. - 1.2 Any changes to Financial Regulations will be drawn up jointly by the Director of Finance, Performance and Procurement and Director of Law and Assurance and approved by the Regulation, Audit and Accounts Committee in the light of advice from the Governance Committee. - 1.3 Any employee who knowingly or by negligence breaches the Financial Regulations may be subject to disciplinary action and in some instances may incur criminal liability. - 1.4 The regulations also apply to persons who are carrying out the business of the County Council but are employed by any contractor, partner or other organisation acting for the County Council. - 1.5 The Director of Finance, Performance and Procurement, in consultation with the Director of Law and Assurance, may approve a departure from Financial Regulations, where he or she concludes that such action is appropriate to safeguard the interests of the County Council. - 1.6 It is the responsibility of all Executive Directors and Directors to make all employees and other persons carrying out Council business aware of Financial Regulations.
+The Financial Regulations form part of the Council's Constitution while the Financial Procedures are held outside of the Constitution.
+The Financial Regulations clarify responsibilities and provide a framework for decision making. - 1.2 Any changes to Financial Regulations will be drawn up jointly by the Director of Finance and Support Services and Director of Law and Assurance and approved by the County Council Regulation, Audit and Accounts Committee in the light of advice from the Regulation, Audit and Accounts Governance Committee. - 1.3 Any employee who knowingly or by negligence breaches the Financial Regulations may be subject to disciplinary action and in some instances may incur criminal liability. - 1.4 The regulations also apply to persons who are carrying out the business of the County Council but are employed by any contractor, partner or other organisation representing acting for the County Council. - 1.5 The Director of Finance and Support Services, in consultation with the Director of Law and Assurance, may approve a departure from Financial Regulations, where he or she concludes that such action is appropriate to safeguard the interests of the County Council. - 1.6 It is the responsibility of all Directors and Assistant Directors to make all employees and other persons carrying out Council business aware of the Financial Regulations.